convexoptimization/convexoptimization.github.io/_posts/2018-04-04-convex-cone-and-conic-hull.md

 layout: post
 title: "Convex cone and conic hull"
 categories: [Convex theory]
+tags: []
 maths: true
 featured-img: convex-cone.jpg
+description: Definition of convex cone and connic hull.
+A set is called a convex cone if...
+Conic hull of a set is the set of all conic combination...
+Convex theory, Convex optimization and Applications
+keywords: [convex cone, conic hull]

 ---
 # Cone and convex cone